HERA-Team/hera-images/IMAGES.md

 **Launch.** When launching the service, you must set the `HERA_DB_PASSWORD` environment variable to the password used to access the database.
-You must also specify the command to use: either `hera-bootup.sh --client`, or `hera-bootup.sh --server`, with the effects you'd expected.
+You must also specify the command to use: either `/launch.sh --client`, or `/launch.sh --server`, with the effects you'd expected.

 An `EOFError` exception gets thrown on RTP startup, but it is in a background thread and can safely be ignored.